surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ## The "Scene" Concept

-Every patch in Surge contains two scenes (A & B) and an effect-section.
+Every patch in Surge XT contains two scenes (A & B) and an effect-section.
 Both scenes and all effect settings are stored in every patch.
 A scene is similar to a traditional synthesizer patch as it stores all the information used to synthesize a voice.
 Since there are two scenes in each patch, it’s possible to have layered or split sounds stored within a single patch.